Tiger Neuro Logo and link with coupon offer for affiliate referral

 Heart Centered Leadership Podcast: Episode 2 with Ben Wood

-Human achievement expert Michelle Steffes of IPV Consulting and host of the Reframe and Rewire podcast is back with the second episode of the Heart Centered Leadership series!
+Human achievement specialist Michelle Steffes of IPV Consulting and host of the Reframe and Rewire podcast is back with the second episode of the Heart Centered Leadership series!
 Join guest Ben Wood of The Right Place as he discusses with Michelle what it takes to be a successful leader in the digital age, and how feeling appreciated at work can have a positive impact on your home life too.
-Be sure to subscribe wherever you get podcasts so you never miss an episode!

 Michelle: